cch5ng/recipe-box-firebase/README.md

 ## Warning

-* Since user authentication has not been implemented I turned of write-access to the firebase backend
-* After user authentication is added, the write functions should be enabled
+* For this iteration, user authentication is being handled with Google login.
-* In the meantime, you can fork the repo and replace the Firebase db urls with your own Firebase instance. ('https://recipe-keeper.firebaseio.com')

 ## Comments/Concerns